samwillis/x-style/readme.md

 The envvar plugin adds support for custom
 [environment variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env)
 in styles.
-As it's not possible to use `var()` in media queries (custom properties are part of the cascade and reqire a DOM node which media queries don't have), this plugin adds support for defining custom enviroment varibles which are then substituted in your css.
-Custom environment varibles are planned for css, but there is not yet any standard for defining them.
+As it's not possible to use `var()` in media queries (custom properties are part of the cascade and require a DOM node which media queries don't have), this plugin adds support for defining custom environment variables which are then substituted in your css.
+Custom environment variables are planned for css, but there is not yet any standard for defining them.

 You define custom environment variables for x-style via js like this: